AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

 {sample :width 690 :height 400}Data\_Tree\_02{sample}

-Adding a child is quite a useful method of adjusting data in real time and visualizing actual processes.
-Nevertheless, adding only one child at a time may appear to be ineffective for managing data.
+Adding a child is quite a useful method of adjusting data in real time and visualizing actual processes.Nevertheless, adding only one child at a time may appear to be ineffective for managing data.
 Transferring prepared data with predefined hierarchy is an advanced way of managing data in a tree.
-You need the data type and the data itself to use the {api:anychart.data.Tree#addData}**.addData()**{api} method.
+You need the data type and the data itself to use the {api:anychart.data.Tree#addData}.addData(){api} method.

 ```
   // data to add